 Microchipping is a simple procedure that injects a small chip carrying a unique 12 digit number under the skin of your pet.

-The chip is about the size of a grain of rice and once inserted is permanent, when read with a scanner this unique ID is used to identify your pet.
-This ID will be registered to a national database.
+The chip is about the size of a grain of rice and once inserted is permanent.
+When read with a scanner, this unique ID is used to identify your pet.
+This ID will be registered on a national database.
 In the event of your animal being found by vets or dog wardens, we can then contact you and reunite you with your pet.

-We now offer mini microchips which are even smaller, this are particularly good for very small puppies or kittens.
+We now offer mini microchips which are even smaller, these are particularly good for very small puppies or kittens.

-All vets and dog wardens carry scanners, ensuring that all microchipped, straying pets get returned to their owners.
+All vets and dog wardens carry scanners, ensuring that all microchipped, straying pets are returned to their owners.

-Reporting issues of dog attacks, stray dogs and aggressive dogs please follow the link: http://www.antrimandnewtownabbey.gov.uk/Residents/Dogs/Dog-Wardens
+For reporting issues of dog attacks, stray dogs and aggressive dogs please click here